Tobibur/Arise/README.md

-# SubAlarm
+# Arise

-An Android alarm app with sub-alarms — set multiple reminder notifications before your main alarm fires.
+A modern Android alarm & reminder app — set alarms with sub-alarms, manage reminders, and stay on schedule.

 ## Features

+### Alarms
-- **Sub-Alarms** — Add multiple reminders that fire at custom intervals before the main alarm
+- **Sub-Alarms** — Add multiple reminder notifications that fire at custom intervals before the main alarm
 - **Repeating Schedules** — Set alarms to repeat on specific days of the week
+- **Alarm Toggle** — Enable or disable alarms without deleting them
 - **Snooze & Dismiss** — Snooze alarms for 5 minutes or dismiss from the lock screen
+- **Full-Screen Notifications** — Lock screen alarm UI with sound and vibration
 - **Boot Persistence** — Alarms are automatically rescheduled after device reboot

+### Reminders
-- **Full-Screen Notifications** — Lock screen alarm UI with sound and vibration
+- **Quick Reminders** — Create reminders with title, description, and date/time
+- **Repeating Reminders** — Set reminders to repeat on specific days
+- **Calendar View** — Week calendar strip with date picker for easy scheduling
+- **Mark as Completed** — Toggle reminder completion status

+### Navigation
+- **Bottom Navigation** — Quick access to Alarms, Reminders, and Settings tabs

 ## Screenshots